What Is Intellectual Property?

 Many forms of intellectual property can be broadly split into four categories: trademarks, patents, copyrights, and trade secrets.
 These types of IP have varying laws, registration and maintenance requirements, and lifespans.
 Let’s take a closer look.

 Trademarks are words, designs, phrases, and even sounds that tell consumers who is providing a particular good or service.
-They are connected to products for sale, and as long as they continue to be used in commerce, trademarks can live forever.
+They are connected to items and offerings for sale, and as long as they continue to be used in commerce, trademarks can live forever.

 Federal trademark registration—applied for with the U.S. Patent and Trademark Office (USPTO)—provides the strongest rights.
 These include use of ®, exclusive ownership, and the option to sue for infringement at the federal level.